 Body control is a broad subject due to the fact it is governed by so many systems in the body.
 To keep it simple stayed with the exercises that help the athlete control posture, body angles, and mass and momentum.
 Plus, these are exercises and tools we know to most coaches.

 Some of the key factors to consider with body control are making sure the athletes have good flexibility, mobility, and stability in order for the body to move comfortably and not compensate.
 A simple ankle sprain from six months ago can cause body control to be less than optimal.
 If we don’t fix the issues in the ankle through mobility exercises, the body control will suffer.

 Consider using a ladder, dot drill, cones, low box, and your good ole body to train body control exercises.
-The reason to chose these exercises is because most coaches have access to all of these.
+The reason to chose these exercises is that most coaches have access to all of them.
 And, these implements keep the movement very controlled and reproducible.
 This is important in the initial stages of training.